 As many of you know, I moved to Texas from the Boston area two years ago.
 Next to the weather, I’d say the food choices are the most different in the two areas.
 Don’t get me wrong- I love me some BBQ and Tex Mex food.
 But where Texas thrives in Mexican food, it lacks in good, authentic Italian food- one of the things I miss the most about New England.
-So I decided I needed to learn to make some excellent authentic Italian fare at home, since I have yet to find it at a restaurant here!
+So I decided I needed to learn to make some excellent authentic Italian fare (like Authentic Bucatini all’Amatriciana) at home, since I have yet to find it at a restaurant here!

 As the name suggests, this pasta dish comes from the city of Amatrice in the Lazio region of Italy.
 The quality of this recipe is largely dependent on the quality of ingredients you buy.
 Now is NOT the time to get the store-brand canned tomatoes or the 99 cent pasta.
 Here’s a rundown on the main ingredients in this recipe, why they are important, and how to find them.